Rate Limiting

 Rate Limits by Tier

-Rate limits are applied per minute and vary by subscription tier:
+Rate limits are applied per minute and vary by plan:

 Burst limits allow temporary spikes above the sustained rate.
 See Billing & Usage for monthly optimization limits.